heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 > * Reasoning, Relation Extraction, Modeling Lexical Semantics
 5. EventKG: A Multilingual Event-Centric Temporal Knowledge Graph
 > * Has time and location info
+> * A system that integrates knowledge from different existing KBs

 Knowledge Base Refinement
 ----
 1. Knowledge Graph Refinement:A Survey of Approaches and Evaluation Methods

+Others
+---
+1.

 Tutorials and Notes from Talented People